immunogenomics/amp_phase1_ra/README.md

     .
     ├── R
-    ├── data
+    |── data
-    └── data-raw

 `R/` has code for analysis and creating figures.

-`data/` has RData files with processed data ready for analysis.
+`data/` has Excel sheets with sample metadata and RData files with processed data ready for analysis.

-`data-raw` has other data files including Excel sheets with sample metadata.

 ## Getting Started